SanchieGuzman/SLU-Merch-Reservation-System/README.md

 ```

 ## Project Contributors:
-This project is a collaborate effor by the following contributors:
+This project is a collaborate effort by the following contributors:
 1. COLOMA, Stephen M.
 2. GUZMAN, Sanchie Earl M.
 3. LEUNG, Leonhard T.